information

 3. c.
 Spends in the aggregate not more than 30 days in the taxable year in the City; or

 2. 2.
 An individual who is not domiciled in the City but maintains a permanent place of abode in the City and spends in the aggregate more than 200 days of the taxable year in the City unless the individual proves that the individual is in the City only for a temporary or transitory purpose.
-For purposes of this Subsection, a fraction of a calendar day shall be counted as a whole day.
+For purposes of this Subsection, a fraction of a calendar day will be counted as a whole day.

 1. 1.
 An individual who is a qualified individual under section 911(d)(1) of the Internal Revenue Code for the tax year;